kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_shelter_and_clothing.md

 **Emergency space blankets**

-TODO: Add content
+Wrap yourself in an emergency space blanket to reflect body heat and protect against the elements.
+You can also use it to create a shelter by tying it between two trees or supports.

+**Tents**

+If you have a tent, set it up according to the manufacturer's instructions.
+Ensure the tent is staked securely and the rainfly is in place.
+Most tents can be set up by inserting poles into sleeves or clips and securing the tent to the ground with stakes.

+### Insulation

+To retain body heat, you can place insulating materials like leaves, straw, or clothing between you and the shelter walls.
+This barrier prevents heat loss and keeps you warm.
+If you have a sleeping bag or extra clothing, use them.

+To insulate yourself from the ground, use materials like leaves, straw, or clothing.
+These materials create a barrier between you and the cold ground, preventing heat loss.
+If you have a sleeping pad, place it under your sleeping bag for additional insulation.

-### Shelter construction tips
+### Tips

-- **Insulation**: Use materials like leaves, straw, or clothing to insulate the ground and walls of your shelter.
+- Use materials like leaves, straw, or clothing to insulate the ground and walls of your shelter.
-- **Size**: Keep the shelter compact to retain heat but large enough to lie down comfortably.
+- Keep the shelter compact to retain heat but large enough to lie down comfortably.
-- **Orientation**: Position the shelter to protect against prevailing winds and to maximize warming effects of the sun.
+- Position the shelter to protect against prevailing winds and to maximize warming effects of the sun.

-TODO: Thatching and chinking

-### Maintaining your shelter
+- Fill gaps in the shelter with leaves, grass, mud, or other insulating materials.

-- **Ventilation**: Ensure adequate airflow to manage condensation and smoke.
+- Ensure adequate airflow to manage condensation and smoke.

-- **Check and repair**: Regularly inspect and repair any damage to maintain the shelter's integrity and effectiveness.
+## Repair

+### Sewing
+TODO: Put sewing techniques here

+### Other methods
+If you do not have a sewing kit, you can use duct tape, safety pins, super glue, cordage, or pitch (see the Crafting chapter for how to make pitch) as temporary fixes.